manishdhakal/SahaYatri/README.md

 cd frontend
 npm install
 ```
-In frontend > src > djangoURL.js, make the code
+In frontend > src > djangoURL.js, make the code:
 export default '%{IP Address of your computer + :8000}'

 ### Script to run for debug